How a lapse in coverage affects car insurance rates

 You are not covered during a lapse

 Although your insurance company will likely contact you and give you an opportunity to pay your bill, as soon as the coverage you've paid for runs out, you're no longer covered.
-If an accident happens during that time, the insurance company will deny it.
+If an accident happens during that time, the insurance company will deny any claims.

 You may also face penalties from the state for violating the requirement to carry car insurance, including fines, if you're caught driving during a lapse.